Material or financial aid?

 The Court of Auditors (Rekenhof / Cour des comptes) conducted a financial and qualitative audit of the functioning of Fedasil in 2017.
 It found that the average duration of stay in collective reception centres was too long and that refusals to transfer asylum seekers after 6 months not only has negative consequences for their well-being and psychological health of the individuals concerned but also for the management and personnel of centres, as it causes tensions and conflicts.
 The Court of Auditors also found that reception in collective centres is more expensive than individual accommodation, although a lot more individual accommodation places were empty at the time of the report.
 It recommended the government to take into account criteria such as cost-effectiveness and quality in prospective closures of reception places.
 To this end, and according to the Court of Auditors, Fedasil should continue its efforts in developing common quality norms and audit mechanisms, collect more data on duration of stay in the centres, duration of procedures, numbers of transfers, numbers of vulnerable persons and so forth.

 NGOs have requested for an evaluation of the current reception model.
-According to Fedasil, an evaluation of the reception model is planned in 2021 but the exact scope and evaluation method have yet to be determined.
+An evaluation of the reception model was planned in 2021 but due to the sanitary situation related to COVID-19 and the reception crisis, these plans were not yet made concrete.

 Fedasil shelters refugees who were resettled for 6 to 8 weeks in a collective reception centre.
-After this they will go to an LRI for 6 months maximum.
-This delay can be prolonged by 2 months.
-During this period the LRI will help to find their own place to live, which could be in the same commune of the LRI, or in another.
+Afterwards, they will go to an LRI for 6 months maximum.
+This delay can be prolonged for 2 additional months.
+During this period, the LRI will help them find their own place to live, which could be in the same commune of the LRI, or in another.

 Within 30 days after the arrival in the assigned reception place, an evaluation should be made to see if the individual reception needs of the asylum seeker are met.
 After that, a regular evaluation is made – at least every six months – during the entire stay of the asylum seeker in the reception system.
 The Reception Act allows to change an asylum seeker’s reception place if the assigned place turns out to be not adapted to the individual needs.

-In two instructions Fedasil enlisted specific criteria which need to be met before a transfer to another more adapted place is made possible.
-The newly assigned place can be located both in a collective reception centre or an individual place.
+In two instructions, Fedasil enlisted specific criteria that need to be met before a transfer to another more adapted place is made possible.
+The newly assigned place can be located in either a collective reception centre or an individual place.
 The request to benefit from transfer can be done either by the asylum seeker or by the reception facility in agreement with the asylum seeker, but the actual sending of the request always needs to be done by the reception facility.

 A transfer based on medical reasons can be requested if the place is not adapted to the medical needs of the asylum seeker.
 This includes when the asylum seeker: